What Is A Domain Name and Why Do I Need One?

 What is the DNS?

-In answering the question, what is a domain name, we thought we should also address the DNS.
+You can’t really answer the question, “What is a domain name?” without addressing DNS.
 Domain names are part of a large network called the Domain Name System (DNS) and it is managed by the Internet Corporation for Assigned Names and Numbers (ICANN).
 The ICANN is a non-profit organization responsible for management and maintenance of the DNS, as well as regulating domain registrars.

 How Does the DNS Work?

-There are obviously a lot more technical steps that go along with that, but that’s the basics of how the DNS works.
+There are obviously a lot more technical steps to it, but that’s the basics of how the DNS works.
 Let’s talk more about what you really need to know – what types of domain name extensions are available.

 Different Types of Domain Name Extensions